Saturday Session, Sydney

 The Saturday Sessions provide our alumni a way to extend their professional development and ‘top-up’ their Cranlana experience.
 The Saturday Sessions discuss different topical issues and explore ethical themes such as power, fairness, justice, trust and short- vs long-term thinking.
 Using the Cranlana method, these truly fascinating conversations about the things that matter are based on a selection of provided readings and are guided by our expert Moderators.
 These intimate sessions of philosophical and ethical discussion, finishing with fine wine and a bite of something delicious, will refuel your sense of moral courage, re-connect you to your critical reasoning capabilities and provide a forum to re-engage with the extraordinary Cranlana alumni.

-The topic for this Saturday Session is The Machines are Coming: Can We Make Them Moral?
+The topic for this Session is – The Problem of Dirty Hands

 Exclusive to alumni